Rose Creative Strategies: History

+Recognition

 In 1995 the agency created an advertising campaign for Stresstabs that included an award-winning billboard featuring a mannequin posed as a businessman about to jump.
 The billboard said: "Stop.
 Take Stresstabs".
 The single billboard resulted in massive publicity and became the finalist of London International Advertising Awards — London International Advertising Awards.

 In 2015 the agency was included in the international rating of the leading communication agencies of the world according to The Holmes Report and the International association of PR consultants.
 In 2015 the agency opened its office in Havana, Cuba.

 Today, Rose is a diverse communications group providing integrated marketing services.